Strivin0311/llms-learning/models/foundation/bart.md

 # BART
-*Here's some resources about BART*
+*Here're some resources about BART*

 #### Bart: Denoising sequence-to-sequence pre-training for natural language generation, translation, and comprehension [`READ`]